GuillaumeM92/PurBeurreWeb/readme.md

 python manage.py migrate
 python manage.py createsuperuser
 python manage.py inject_db 3
+python manage.py collectstatic
 ```
-NB: '2' is the number of pages to return, you can change this value if you want (1 page = 1000 products)
+NB: inject_db "3" is the number of pages to return, you can change this value if you want (1 page = 1000 products)

 Done! =)